How do I find the correct size for my kid?

 - This will be your reference to know your shoe size.

-- Already own a pair of kicks in the brand?
+Already own a pair of shoes in the brand?

 Generally sizing tends to be standard across brands, although sizes can vary slightly depending on the style, shape and material of the shoe.
 The size of the pair that you already own is a good guide!